ayeshaArif6/documentation/Meeting Minutes/Meeting Minutes 9_27.md

     - unique per species-location combination
   - Species Code: abbreviation based on scientific name
     - unique per animal class (amphibian, lizard, snake, ...)
+  - SVL (snout-to-vent length): body length of a lizard, excluding the tail
+  - VTL (vent-to-tail length): length of the tail only
+  - OTL (original tail length): length of the original tail only, excluding any portion that has been lost and regenerated
   - Sex should be M/F/U(nknown), never blank
 - Possible functionalities to include are various forms of data aggregation and graph building in the web UI to eliminate doing it by hand